Skip to main content

 6.2 Optional pub/sub topics

-• Include execution_id in message headers for fast filtering
+• Include execution_id in headers for fast filtering

 {